 All activities are organized by volunteers within the club who offer events of interest for all levels of physical strength and endurance.

-We have more than 180 members currently so chances are you will find someone with the same interests as you!
+We have around 150 members so chances are you will find someone with the same interests as you!